-The practice requested patients' privacy and dignity.
+The practice respected patients' privacy and dignity.

-- When patients wanted to discuss sensitive issues or appeared distressed reception staff offered them a private room to discuss their needs. - Staff recognised the importance of people's dignity and respect.
-They challenged behaviour that fell short of this.
+- When patients wanted to discuss sensitive issues, or appeared distressed reception staff offered them a private room to discuss their needs. - Staff recognised the importance of people's dignity and respect.
+They challenged behaviour that fell short of this. - Appropriate signs were placed in the reception area asking for patients to wait in line until called forward if another person was already speaking with the reception staff,or the receptionists were speaking on the phone.